 I headed to Clarksville on a rainy Saturday in January.
 The local university, Austin Peay, was still on winter break and it felt like I had the entire city to myself.
 I was excited to experience the energy and vibrancy for myself!

 Read about what to do in Clarksville TN for the day.

-Roux Americajun – Roux is a newer restaurant in Clarksville that features New Orleans cuisine.
-The menu features crescent pies, po’boys, shrimp and grits, jambalaya and much more!
+Roux is a newer restaurant in Clarksville that features New Orleans cuisine.
+The menu features crescent pies, po’boys, shrimp and grits, jambalaya, and much more!
 No matter what, you have to get some beignets for dessert!

-Journey’s Eye – Journey’s Eye is a home decor store that specializes in one of a kind pieces.
-There you’ll find a wall of banjo’s, a gorgeous chess board and other home decor odds and ends.
+Journey’s Eye is a home decor store that specializes in one-of-a-kind pieces.
+There you’ll find a wall of banjo’s, a gorgeous chessboard and other home decor odds and ends.
 The owners frequently travel searching for unique pieces to sell so you never know what you’re going to find in there!

-Miss Lucille’s Marketplace – After having lunch at the cafe, work off your meal by walking around the marketplace.
+After having lunch at the cafe, work off your meal by walking around the marketplace.
 Here you’ll find an eclectic marketplace full of so many goodies and gems.
 The first half of the marketplace is vendor booths.
 With over 200 vendors, you’re bound to find something whether it’s jewelry, antiques, or other handmade goods.
 The second half of the marketplace is a furniture design space.
-They have tons of chairs, couches, table and other furniture.
-The pieces reminded me of Restoration Hardware but more affordable.
+They have tons of chairs, couches, tables, and other furniture.
+The pieces reminded me of Restoration Hardware but were more affordable.
 You definitely feel inspired and ready to decorate after walking around!

 There is so much more to do and see in Clarksville, but this is all we conquered in a day.
 We have a list of places to go at a later time and will definitely be back since it’s such a short distance from Nashville.
 It’s the perfect place to get away and slow down a little.